G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 The fabric of society is held together by our imaginations.
 The veil is thin.
 In fact, the veil doesn’t actually exist.

 It's a clear, obvious, and intense intution I have.
 How when we wake up sleep-deprived for work at 6am, drive to a job that we don't get any satisfaction doing, meanwhile being psychologically bombarded by constant ads on highways and screens, and having to drive cars everywhere while we also don't know if we're going to make rent next month, is not normal.
-This is not how humans are supposed to live.
-This state of having constant microstresses.
+This is not how humans are supposed to live, this state of having constant microstresses.

 So many aspects of how we live are backwards and misaligned with how humans work biologically, physically, spiritually, etc..
 But that’s a topic I’m not going to chase to much at this moment.